CanDIG/repository-template/README.md

 1. Choose which badges you would like to display and edit the URLs so that they pick up the right status
 1. Use the headings as a guide and tailor the information to your code base
 1. Add additional sections as needed
+1. When complete, delete the existing README.md in this directory and change the name of the README-template.md to README.md

 ### `.gitignore`